ILR VISA UK

 • NHS appointment letters or official correspondence

-Ensure there are no significant gaps in your evidence.
+Make sure there are no gaps in your documentation.

 • Recent payslips (typically last 3 to 6 months)